 Definitely one of the best travel movies out there.
-The Motorcycle Diaries tells the story of young Che Guevara who explores South America before becoming one of the most famous revolutionaries of all times.
-You get to see some amazing images of deserts and rain forests, but also the poor and unequal parts of the countries.
+The Motorcycle Diaries tells the story of young Che Guevara who explores South America before becoming one of the most famous revolutionaries of all time.
+You get to see some amazing images of deserts and rainforests, but also the poor and unequal parts of the countries.
 It pictures the story of triumph and sadness that will leave you with an undeniable desire for freedom and adventure.

 7. Eat, Pray, Love

-Julia Roberts’s character has everything most women dream of – great career, a husband and a house.
+Julia Roberts’s character has everything most women dream of – a great career, a husband, and a house.
 Yet she feels like something is missing.
-She is confused and lost, when she starts a travel of self-discovery.
-That leads her to Italy, India and Indonesia, where she finally finds her inner peace and balance.
+She is confused and lost when she starts a trip of self-discovery.
+That leads her to Italy, India, and Indonesia, where she finally finds her inner peace and balance.
 Probably something many travelers can relate to.

 Yes, the storyline isn’t the most ambitious one and yes, the movie shows a lot of stereotypes about Europe.
 But many who traveled around the continent will be able to relate to the situations and find them pretty funny.
 A nice little movie to see some of the most popular sites in Europe.

-There are not too many international acknowledged movies out there which are set in Denmark.
+There are not too many internationally acknowledged movies out there that are set in Denmark.
 If you are looking for something that triggers your travel desire for smaller countries, go for this one!
-The rather immature main character William is travelling through Europe and ends up in the Danish capital, where his father was born.
-He soon meets the youthful Effy and the two start a romance / drama / adventure trip through the city.
+The rather immature main character William is traveling through Europe and ends up in the Danish capital, where his father was born.
+He soon meets the youthful Effy and the two start a romance/drama/adventure trip through the city.